tudelft-cs4200/2021/lectures/dynamics/index.md

 subcontext: dynamics
 ---

-In the final section of the course we study the execution of programs, or its _dynamics_.
+In this section of the course we study dynamic behaviour (execution) of programs and how that is implemented

-topics
+Topics

-  - dynamic semantics and code generation
+  - dynamic semantics
   - operational semantics, program execution
   - virtual machines, assembly code, byte code
   - code generation